 8.1.
-Describe the existing social and economic characteristics of the community in the vicinity of the proposed site. is well a nur iet is a well-known and popular tourism and retirement destination within the Southern Cape.
-It managed by the Municipality and has a low crime rate.
-The town has access to the coast and nber of recreational features, which creates ample opportunity for residents and visitors to bute to the local economy. haracter of the immediate area where the study site is location is similar in style which is mostly residential development with a mixture of single and double storey buildings.
+Describe the existing social and economic characteristics of the community in the vicinity of the proposed site.

+Tergniet is a well-known and popular tourism and retirement destination within the Southern Cape.
+It is well managed by the Municipality and has a low crime rate.
+The town has access to the coast and a number of recreational features, which creates ample opportunity for residents and visitors to contribute to the local economy.

+The character of the immediate area where the study site is location is similar in style which is mostly single residential development with a mixture of single and double storey buildings.

 8.2.
-Explain the socio-economic value/contribution of the proposed development. semi- evelopment will create temporary employment opportunities during the construction phases to and unskilled workers.
-Full time workers will be required in skilled and semi-skilled positions for renance and management. ry and secondary spending will arise from buying of building materials and operational ding will be associated with products and materials for maintenance (of houses / infrastructure).
+Explain the socio-economic value/contribution of the proposed development.
+The de evelopment will create temporary employment opportunities during the construction phases to semi- and unskilled workers.
+Full time workers will be required in skilled and semi-skilled positions for maintenance and management.

+Primary and secondary spending will arise from buying of building materials and operational spending will be associated with products and materials for maintenance (of houses / infrastructure).

 8.3.
 Explain what social initiatives will be implemented by applicant to address the needs of the community and to uplift the area.

-At lea ist 50% of materials must be sources locally + minimum 50% local labour must be sourced locally.
-Owne ership of the property / company is private.
+At least 50% of materials must be sources locally + minimum 50% local labour must be sourced locally.

+Ownership of the property / company is private.
 No public shareholding offered.
-8.4.

 Explain whether the proposed development will impact on people's health and well-being (e.g. in terms of noise, odours, visual character and sense of place etc) and how has this influenced the proposed development.

-The d evelopment will result in temporary impacts during the construction phase. emoval of ground cover will cause dust particles to become airborne which may result in dust ion for periods of time. ruction activities are associated with temporary noise that will impact on immediate bouring land uses. nconvenience during upgrade of Impala Avenue to create dedicated right turning land into the southern portion of the development.
+The development will result in temporary impacts during the construction phase.

+The removal of ground cover will cause dust particles to become airborne which may result in dust pollution for periods of time.

+Construction activities are associated with temporary noise that will impact on immediate neighbouring land uses.

+Inconvenience during upgrade of Impala Avenue to create dedicated right turning land into the southern portion of the development.